scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 Results
 -------

-Figure :ref:`productpca` illustrates PCA of 20 random products projected in 2 dimensions.
+Figure :ref:`productpca` illustrates PCA of 20 random products projected into 2 dimensions.
-The results show clearly the cluster of Pasta sauce with Pasta group.
+The results show clearly the presence of the cluster of products including the Pasta sauce and Pasta group articles.
+This embedding plot was generated with 20 random products.
+Some trends can be observed here, but there also some exceptions as it often happens with real data.
+In Table 2, Pasta Group was included into product Categories.
 In fact, this result can identify consumer buying behavior.

 .. figure:: figures/product_pca.png
    :align: center
-   :scale: 25%
+   :scale: 27%

    Embeddings of 20 random products projected in 2 dimensions. :label:`productpca`